-/mommymakeover-[location]
+Mommy makeover. page. cliffside.vj

+/mommy makeover-cliffside-park

 Kw: Mommy Makeover

 Meta: Refresh, rejuvenate, tone, and tighten with the new Mommy Makeover package available at Cliffside Skin + Laser.
-Package includes Emsculpt, Botox, Juvaderm or Restalyne, and chemical peel treatments.
+Package includes Emsculpt, Botox, Juvéderm or Restalyne, and chemical peel treatments.

 Mommy Makeover Package | Rejuvenate + Tone + Refresh

 For the busy mom who wants visible rejuvenating results, we offer a Mommy Makeover package comprised of dermatologist suggested services that take the guesswork out of selecting treatments on your own.
-These treatments target the different areas a mom wants to address.
-Toning and strengthing with a muscle-focused, body slimming treatment, and cosmetic treatments that encourage youth and renewal throughout the face.
+These treatments target the different areas a mom wants to address: Toning and strengthening with a muscle-focused, body slimming treatment, and cosmetic treatments that encourage youth and renewal throughout the face.

-Our Mommy Makeover package features Emsculpt, the innovative new body contouring treatment, tones muscles while burning fat.
-This treatment returns strength to weakened muscle groups, particularly in the abdomen.
+Our Mommy Makeover package features Emsculpt, the innovative new body contouring treatment, which tones muscles while burning fat.
+This treatment is ideal for strengthening weakened muscle groups, like the abdomen, after pregnancy.
 Then our tandem treatments of Botox and dermal fillers, relax wrinkles and expression lines while replacing volume throughout the midface area.
-These injectable treatments combined, result in a more relaxed and youthful appearance.
-Finally, our dermatologist will skillfully administer a BHA chemical peel to erase sun spots, discolorations, and large pores-revealing youthful, refreshed skin.
-Moms will leave with natural, refreshed results that brighten the face and strengthen the core.
+These injectable treatments result in a more relaxed and youthful appearance.
+Finally, our dermatologist will skillfully administer a BHA chemical peel to erase sun spots, discolorations, and large pores, revealing young, refreshed skin.
+Moms will leave the Mommy Makeover with natural, refreshed results that brighten the face and strengthen the core.

 EMSCULPT, Build Muscle + Burn Fat | Mommy Makeover Package

-EMSCULPT is the revolutionizing new treatment that contours the body, builds muscle, and also reduces fat.
-It is FDA-cleared to treat both the abdomen and buttocks and promotes muscle toning and tightening.
+EMSCULPT is the revolutionizing new treatment that contours the body, builds muscle, and reduces fat.
+It is FDA-cleared to treat both the abdomen, arms, legs, and buttocks and promotes muscle toning and tightening.
 Emsculpt uses electromagnetic energy to stimulate the muscles in these areas to contract.
 These powerful contractions, named supramaximal contractions, are more effective than a normal muscle movement achieved with exercise.

 One quick, 30-minute treatment can induce the body to produce 20,000 of these contractions.
 This would be equivalent to doing 20,000 sit-ups or squats, a superhuman feat!

-Emsculpt is safe and effective with no downtime and minimal discomfort.
+Emsculpt is safe and effective, with no downtime and minimal discomfort.
 Most patients report only mild muscle soreness in the days following similar to muscle soreness following a good workout.
 Emsculpt treatments can lift and firm the booty, an ideal alternative to the popular Brazilian Butt Lift.
 It can also restore strength to weakened abdominal muscles and build strength in the core area.
 The team at Cliffside Skin + Laser is skilled in administering Emsculpt treatments to achieve your desired results.

 BOTOX, Relax Fine Lines + Wrinkles | Mommy Makeover Package

 Botox is one of the most popular rejuvenation treatments in the aesthetics world, and no Mommy Makeover package would be complete without it.
 Both men and women use this cosmetic procedure to smooth wrinkles and relax expression lines.
-Botox is a cosmetic injection that targets “dynamic wrinkling”, these are lines and grooves that form in the skin when facial muscles repeat the same movements- such as smiling, frowning, or squinting.
-Over time these “dynamic wrinkles” become more prominent causing deep expression lines like crow’s feet, parentheses (around the mouth), the “elevens” between the eyebrows, and frown lines across the forehead.
+Botox is a cosmetic injection that targets “dynamic wrinkling.”
+These are lines and grooves that form in the skin when facial muscles repeat the same movements- such as smiling, frowning, or squinting.
+Over time these “dynamic wrinkles” become more prominent, causing deep expression lines like crow’s feet, parentheses (around the mouth), the “elevens” between the eyebrows, and frown lines across the forehead.
 Botox freezes these muscles causing them to contract less and allowing the face to relax into a smoother appearance.

-Botox treatments are safe, FDA-cleared, with minimal discomfort, and no downtime.
+Botox treatments are safe, FDA-cleared, with minimal discomfort and no downtime.
 When administered by an advanced professional, such as the providers at Cliffside Skin + Laser, the results are natural, dramatic, and long-lasting.

 DERMAL FILLER, Plump Lips and Smooth Lines | Mommy Makeover Package